 Niger repeal of anti-migration law applauded as one less ‘colonial fetter’

-Analysts and citizens have welcomed the abrogation of the controversial law signed by deposed President Bazoum in 2015.
+Analysts and Nigerien citizens have welcomed the abrogation of the controversial law which was signed in 2015.

 At the weekend, Niger’s military government abrogated the controversial Law 36-2015, which criminalised transportation of migrants north from Agadez to Libya and Algeria for onward transition to Europe.